-Also, following the guidelines indicated above, the Paraguayan standard on transfer pricing establishes an order of priority for the use of such methodologies.
+Likewise, according the aforementioned guidelines, the Paraguayan Transfer Pricing Standard establishes an order of priority for the use of such methodologies.

-Thus, with the exception of internationally traded assets, which must be analyzed under the methodology of paragraph 7, the method indicated in paragraph 1 must be used first for all other operations.
+Thus, with the exception of internationally traded goods, which must be analyzed under the methodology of item 7, the method indicated in item 1 must be used first for all other transactions.

-According to Article 36 of the Law, in order to perform the analysis of comparability between transactions, the following must be taken into consideration:
+According to Article 36 of the Law, in order to perform the analysis of comparability among transactions, the following should be taken into consideration: